susam/devil/README.md

 ---------

-Assuming vanilla Emacs key bindings have not been changed and Devil has not been customized, here are some examples that demonstrate how Devil may be used:
+Assuming vanilla Emacs key bindings have not been changed and Devil has not been customised, here are some examples that demonstrate how Devil may be used:

  1. Type `, x , f` and watch Devil translate it to `C-x C-f` and